SKYLENAGE-AI/PLawBench/README.md

 # PLawbench

 # Introduction
-Plawbench is a rubric-based benchmark for evaluating LLMs.It covers three major legal tasks—legal consultation, case analysis, and legal document drafting—spanning multiple practical domains such as personal life matters, marriage and family, legal technology, intellectual property, and criminal litigation, with the aim of evaluating the model’s capabilities in legal practice.
+PLawBench is a rubric-based benchmark designed to evaluate the performance of large language models (LLMs) in legal practice.
+It includes three legal tasks: legal consultation, case analysis, and legal document drafting, covering a wide range of real-world legal domains, covering personal affairs, marriage and family law, intellectual property, and criminal litigation.
+The benchmark aims to evaluate LLMs’ practical capabilities in handling practical legal tasks.

-1.In the legal consultation task, we draw on real lawyer consultations to recreate the interaction between clients and attorneys.
+1. In the public legal consultation task, we draw on situations commonly encountered by lawyers to recreate the interaction between clients and lawyers.
 This task tests whether the model can correctly understand users’ legal needs and identify and elicit key facts that the parties may be withholding.

-2.In the case analysis task, we divide each case into four parts—conclusion, facts, reasoning, and legal provisions—and design rubrics for each question.
-For some questions, we specify particular legal reasoning paths to evaluate the model’s legal reasoning ability in real-world cases.
+2. In the case analysis task, each case is divided into four parts: conclusion, facts, reasoning, and applicable legal provisions.
+We design dedicated rubrics for each part.
+For selected questions, we further specify particular legal reasoning paths to evaluate the model’s ability to conduct structured and sound legal reasoning in real-world cases.

-3.In the legal document drafting task, the model is required to draft complaints and statements of defense based on given scenarios, in order to assess its legal writing capability.
+3. In the legal document drafting task,  models are required to draft legal documents (like complaints and statements of defense) based on provided scenarios.
+This task is intended to evaluate the model’s legal writing proficiency.

 Dataset Description: